Search

 How do you calculate holiday pay for part-time workers?

-Part-time workers are entitled to 5.6 weeks’ paid annual leave on a pro rata basis, where this will amount to fewer paid days’ leave than their full-time counterpart.
+Part-time workers are entitled to 5.6 weeks’ paid annual leave on a pro rata basis, where this will amount to fewer paid days’ leave than their full-time counterparts.
 For example, 3 days a week equates to 16.8 days (3 × 5.6).

 Is everyone entitled to holiday pay?